gtuck/web3400-Course-Docs/assignments/01/description.md

 ## Create an HTML file
 - **Objective**: Understand how to use VS Code to create a new HTML file and push updates to your web3400 GitHub repo.
 - **Topics**:
-  1. In your web3400 Docker Container: create a new HTML file (index.html) in your `web3400/assignments/01` folder then add, committ, and push the file to your repo.
+  1. In your web3400 Docker Container: create a new folder named `01` in your `assignments` folder
-  2. Open Terminal:(if one is not already open) in VS Code (Use Terminal -> New Terminal from the top menu.)
+  2. In your newly created `01` folder create a new HTML file named `index.html`
+  3. Then add, committ, and push the file to your repo.
-  3. Stage the Change: Execute `git add index.html`.
+     1. Stage the Change: Execute `git add index.html`.
-  4. Commit the Change: Type `git commit -m "Added index.html"`.
+     2. Commit the Change: Type `git commit -m "Created index.html"`.
-  5. Push the Change: Run `git push`.
+     3. Push the Change: Run `git push`.
-- **Project**: Create an empty HTML file.
+- **Project**: Create an empty HTML file in the correct folder.

 ## Introduction to HTML
 - **Objective**: Understand HTML and its role in web development.